What exactly is MVP?

 1. Define primary functionality.
 That is to say, make a list of features that your MVP will have.
 For example, for their MVP, Spotify had only one — music streaming.

 2. Make an app or a website with determined features.
-Here Purrweb is at your service.
+Here, Purrweb is at your service.

 4. Review MVP features you need to add or adapt and start the process again.
 Repeat until your app becomes market-ready and satisfies users’ needs.

-Deciding on MVP features is especially significant as it serves as the fundament of the whole product.
-It takes clearing of the vision and putting your best foot—features, in this case—forward.
+Deciding on MVP features is especially significant as it serves as the foundation of the whole product.
+It takes clearing the vision and putting your best foot—features, in this case—forward.
 So let’s focus on your MVP features and how to prioritize them.
 Whether you already have a list of features in front of you or just figuring them out, the four following techniques will ease the decision-making.

 How to select MVP features to collect fruitful feedback